Updated December 5, 2020

 A swimmer has different desires than a surf fisherman.
 A surfer dude has different desires than a shell gatherer.

 A man who likes to admire bikini clad beauties has different desires than a man with a metal detector looking for treasure or jewelry.

-Here are the things I like about my list of the best beaches in Florida.
+Here are the things we like about our list of the best Florida beaches.

 There are many more factors that are important to some people.
 Dr. Beach, the famous expert, has 50 criterion that he uses to evaluate his lists of the best beaches.

-Many of the things that I like in a beach require regular maintenance.
-That's why my list contains a lot of public beaches that are kept in good shape by the area's parks and recreation department or by the Florida State Park system.
+Many of the things that we like in a Florida beach require regular maintenance.
+That's why our list contains a lot of public beaches that are kept in good shape by the area's parks and recreation department or by the Florida State Park system.

-My list has at least one city, county or state park in each of the 8 regions of the state.
+Our list has at Florida beaches in each of the 8 geographic regions of the state.
 There is usually an admission fee of around $4.00/car to get into the State Parks to enjoy their great beaches.

-My list of the best beaches in Florida is organized by the geographical regions of the state.
+Our list of the best Florida beaches is organized by the geographical regions of the state.
 Just click on the links below to see the beaches.